1 Models and meaning

 If defining one’s estimands is so important, why do many researchers neglect to do so?
 Part of the explanation may simply be that statistical and causal inference are hard problems.
 It can often be difficult for researchers to follow a consistent thread through theory development, study design, measurement, and statistical modelling, all the way to estimates of our ultimate quantities of interest.
 To compound this challenge, the terminology used to describe those quantities is, frankly, a big mess.
 Indeed, many technical terms have parallel or outright contradictory meanings.

 Consider the popular expression “marginal effect.”
 In some disciplines, like economics and political science, a marginal effect is defined as the slope of the outcome with respect to one the model’s predictors.
 In that context, the word “marginal” is meant to evoque the effect of a small change in one of the model’s predictors on the outcome.
 In contrast, when researchers in other disciplines write the words “marginal effect,” they typically signal that they are taking an “average” of unit-level effect estimates.
-In the former case, “marginal effects” refers to a derivative; in the latter, it refers to the process of marginalization, that is, to an integral.
+In the former case, “marginal effect” refers to a derivative; in the latter, it refers to the process of marginalization, that is, to an integral.
 The same expression has two exactly opposite meanings!

-To overcome terminological ambiguity, and to help researchers describe their quantities of interest more accurately, Chapter 4 introduces a simple yet powerful conceptual framework.
+To overcome terminological ambiguity, and to help researchers describe their quantities of interest more accurately, Chapter 3 introduces a simple yet powerful conceptual framework.
 By answering five simple questions, analysts will be able to clearly define their empirical estimands.

 1.3 Making sense of parameter estimates